coldfusionjp/aws-lambda-php-runtime/README.md

 ## License

-The AWS Lambda PHP Runtime Layer is distributed by Cold Fusion, Inc. under the [MIT License](https://choosealicense.com/licenses/mit/).
+The source implementation of the AWS Lambda PHP Runtime Layer found in this repository is distributed by Cold Fusion, Inc. under the [MIT License](https://choosealicense.com/licenses/mit/), however PHP 7 itself is distributed under the [PHP License v3.01](https://www.php.net/license/3_01.txt).

 See [LICENSE](./LICENSE) for more information.